SpongePowered/SpongeDocs/source/about/faq.rst

 the server on too, besides that nothing is required.
 Learn more about choosing the correct Java version here:
 :doc:`../server/getting-started/jre/`

-Where do i get Sponge?
+Where do I get Sponge?
 ----------------------

 Sponge currently isn't finished but there are development builds of the SpongeCoremod available: :doc:`/downloads`